 Build your funnel from the bottom up

-To keep your business thriving, you’ve got to continually attract and nurture relationships with potential customers.
+To keep your business thriving, you need to continually attract and nurture relationships with potential customers.

-The thing is, not everyone’s a potential customer.
-So trying to drop as many people as possible into the top of your sales funnel isn’t the best way to do it.
+The thing is though, not everyone’s a potential customer.
+So trying to drop as many people as possible into the top of your sales funnel isn’t the most effective way to build leads.

 Here’s Alex Birkett, Growth Marketing Manager at HubSpot:

 All your lead generation efforts should start from the bottom of the funnel: with the people who pay for your product.
-They’re your target audience, your ideal customer, and people most important to your business.
+As current users they’re your target audience, your ideal customer, and people most important to your business.

 Not sure who your ideal customer is?

 Run a persona survey or interview existing customers.
 This helps build a data-driven persona that you can use for all kinds of marketing decisions.

 Talk to your customer success team.
 They have the closest relationships with your customers, so they know who they are, what they want, and who sticks around.
 If they don’t know those things, do them a favor and pass them this guide to customer success.